-Grades are comprised of class participation, case work, group project work (if assigned) and the final examination.
+Grades are comprised of class participation, case work, group project work and the final examination.
 Class participation is important and students are encouraged to attend class.
 Please advise by email if you cannot attend class.
-Case work assignments (preparation questions) will be posted each week.
+Case work assignments (preparation questions) will be posted each week and the group assignment will be discussed at the first session and then posted to NYU Classes.